gleitz/midi-js-soundfonts/README.md

 # MIDI.js Soundfonts

 [MIDI.js](https://github.com/mudcube/MIDI.js) is a fantastic library for MIDI sequencing and playback in Javascript.
-It comes packaged with a [soundfont-generator](https://github.com/gleitz/MIDI.js/tree/master/soundfont-generator/) that is unfortuantely a little difficult to get up and running (requires installation of Ruby, Node.js, FluidSynth, Lame, etc.)
+It comes packaged with a [soundfont-generator](https://github.com/gleitz/MIDI.js/tree/master/soundfont-generator/) that is unfortunately a little difficult to get up and running (requires installation of Ruby, Node.js, FluidSynth, Lame, etc.)

 This project contains pre-rendered [General MIDI](https://en.wikipedia.org/wiki/General_MIDI) soundfonts that can be used immediately with MIDI.js.